thallada/thallada.github.io/_posts/2017-11-15-isso-comments.md

 `http://comments.hallada.net/blog/`.

 ## The Uncaught ReferenceError

+**You won't need to fix this if you install Isso from PIP!
+See bottom edit.**

 There's [an issue](https://github.com/posativ/isso/issues/318) with that Debian package that causes a JavaScript error in the console when trying to load the